complyue/edh-early-history/Tour/Readme.md

 ### World

+While impure computer programs tend to change the world, you create ones for them to manipulate, but with potentials limited.

-You create a world in **Haskell**, for some **Edh** programs to change, the world is a niche, sandbox or similar concepts you can call it.
+The world is a niche, sandbox or similar concepts you can call it.

 ### Functions (or lack thereof)